Arrival in Istanbul and meeting at the airport, transfer to the hotel, check- in. Leisure afternoon.

 Meeting at the hotel reception at 09:30am

 Tour to Kaymaklı Underground City, one of the most interesting underground settlements in Cappadocia.
-Soğanlı Valley, an Open Air Museum in a wild natural setting near a typical Cappadocian village with its different style Rock-Cut churches and frescoes.
+Drive to Sahinefendi ( Sobesos )- where we see Byzantine Period Mosaic Art & Archaeological excavation site.
 Villages in the valleys, surrounded by the “table top” mountains, are spectacular.
-Lunch and Visit to Sahinefendi newly discovered (01 May 2002) mosaic houses & Archaeological excavation site.
-Continue with Keslik Monastery near Cemil, that hides its frescoes behind a very thin smoke layer which we can only see by torch light.
-Our tour finishes with a visit to Mustafapaşa (Sinasos), an old Greek town with its spectacular old Greek houses; very fine examples of late Greek settlements and architecture.
+Continue with Keslik Monastery near Cemil, that hides it’s frescoes behind a very thin smoke layer.
+Visit to Mustafapaşa (Sinasos), an old Greek town with its spectacular old houses; very fine examples of late Greek settlements and architecture.
+Continue with panorama of the Red Valley, with its fabulous volcanic rock formations, is in the heart of Cappadocia but away from the tourist crowd.
 Overnight Cappadocia

 Day 9 – Cappadocia (B.L)